Francisco Cabeza de Vaca

 Francisco Javier García Cabeza de Vaca (born 17 September 1967) is a Mexican politician affiliated with the National Action Party (PAN).
-He was the governor of Tamaulipas from 2016 to 2022 and previously served as a local and federal legislator, having served one term in the Chamber of Deputies and three and a half years in the Senate.
+He was the governor of Tamaulipas from 2016 to 2022 and previously served as a local and federal legislator, having served a term in the Congress of Tamaulipas, a term in the federal Chamber of Deputies, and three and a half years in the Senate.

-Governor García Cabeza de Vaca was accused by Emilio Lozoya Austin, former director of Pemex, in July 2020 of receiving bribes in 2013–2014 to support energy reform legislation.
+He was accused by Emilio Lozoya Austin, former director of Pemex, in July 2020 of receiving bribes in 2013–2014 to support energy reform legislation.

-An arrest warrant was issued for Cabeza de Vaca on 19 May 2021 by the Attorney General's Office of Mexico, which accused him of corruption.
+A warrant for his arrest was issued on 19 May 2021 by the federal Attorney General's Office, which accused him of corruption.
 The governor, who retained immunity only within Tamaulipas after a constitutional dispute on the matter, rejected the accusations as politically motivated.